R1ck404/livestreaming_platform/README.md

 Feel free to contribute to the development of this livestreaming platform!
 If you have any questions or feedback, please don't hesitate to reach out.

-*This livestreaming platform was created by me in 28 hours.*
+*The base of this livestreaming platform was created by me in 24 hours.*
+*The changes to this livestreaming platform were made by me in 5 hours.*

 Happy streaming! 🎥🚀